-(b) Analytical and sampling methods specified in 40 CFR Part 136 or other methods approved in writing by the department shall be utilized.
 Samples collected for operational testing need not be analyzed by approved analytical methods; however, commonly accepted test methods should be used.

 (c) You are required to report all data including calculated results needed to determine compliance with the limitations contained in this permit.
 The results of any monitoring not specified in this permit performed at the compliance monitoring point and analyzed according to 40 CFR Part 136 shall be included in the calculation and reporting of any data submitted in accordance with this permit.
-This includes daily maximums and minimums and 30-day and 7-day averages for all parameters that have concentration (mg/l) and mass (lbs/day) limits.
+This includes daily maximums and minimums, 30-day averages and 7-day averages for all parameters that have concentration (mg/l) and mass (lbs/day) limits.
 In addition, flow data shall be reported in million gallons per day (MGD).